salrashid123/tpm2/README.md

 - `ek_import_blob`: Transfer secret from one TPM to another using ekPub only.
 Example only covers `go-tpm` based transfer (TODO: figure out the `tpm2_tools` flow).

+- `ek_import_rsa_blob`: Transfer RSA key from your local system to a GCP vTPM using its ekPub only.
+Example only covers `go-tpm` based transfer.
+For example, use this mechanism to transfer a Service Account Private key securely such that the key on the vTPM cannot be exported but yet available to sign and authenticate.

 - `utils`:  Utility functions
     - Import Google Cloud Service account .p12 file  or any generic privateKey PEM into a TPM as a persistent handle.
     - Convert PEM formatted key to TPM2-tools format.